depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

 <br />

 # 2 Generative Models
   **Motivation**: This week we’ll take a look at generative models.
 We will aim to understand how they are similar and how they differ from discriminative models.
-In particular we want to understand the challenges that come with training generative models.
+In particular, we want to understand the challenges that come with training generative models.

   **Topics**: